lamtung16/soak_regression/README.md

 ## Pseudocode
 ```
 FOR each subset of the dataset:
-    Split the subset into folds (for example, 5)
+    Split the subset into folds (e.g, 5)

     FOR each test fold:
         Define train sets: